Widge-5/Sinden_RPi_Emus/README.md

 - lr-duckstation is a discontinued core that is no longer available via RetroPie-Setup.
 It might be the best way to play **Gunfighter: The Legend of Jesse James** on the Raspberry Pi.

 **lr-swanstation**
-- lr-swanstation is an in-development core that is forked from duckstation and not yet available via RetroPie-Setup.
+- lr-swanstation is an in-development core that was forked from duckstation and not yet available via RetroPie-Setup.
 It is capable of running **Gunfighter: The Legend of Jesse James** on the Raspberry Pi.

 # Installing via RetroPie-Setup